Fae-coded/SpiderQuiz/README.md

 ## Introduction

 This README file provides information about the Spider Quiz website, its purpose, and how to get started.
 The quiz allows visitors to test and grow their knowledge of spiders with 8 questions and accompanying explanations.
-The questions are randomised throughout the quiz.
+The questions are randomised throughout the quiz and provides education on spiders to its users.

 Please click this [link](site link here) to access the website.